Building a perfect Padelbox concrete base court steps:

 Hotels, including the Ritz-Carlton in Key Biscayne, Fla., now offer padel courts.
 Today, an estimated 120 residential and commercial courts can be found around the U.S., says Marcos del Pilar, director of padel at the U.S. Tennis Association’s national campus in Orlando.
 Outside of the U.S., popularity is surging in Italy, Sweden, the Netherlands and areas of Asia and South America.
 “It’s easy to learn,” Mr. del Pilar says, “but hard to master.”

-A padel court takes about a week to install, at a cost of $30,000 to $40,000, says Ana Claver of the Padel Box, a national padel-court installer.
+A padel court takes about a week to install, at a cost of $30,000 to $40,000, says Ana Claver of the Padel Box.
 The company has completed 12 courts in the U.S. this year, with 25 more in the plans for the next few months.
 While most of the early demand has come from single-family homeowners, padel clubs and other companies are looking to install courts for commercial use, says Ms. Claver, based in Manchester, N.J.

 Some clients prefer to customize, says Miami architect Kobi Karp.
 Over the past few years, he has added adjustable louvered roofs to make it easier to play in the hot sun.
 And rather than keeping the courts tucked away, homeowners want the sleek courts to be a focal point, with nearby seating areas and custom lighting.
 “They are front and center,” says Mr. Karp.
 He estimates that customizing a court costs about $75,000.